biocatiit/website/content/pages/index.rst

                     .. caption::

-                        :h3:`Perplexing cooperative folding and stability of a low-sequence complexity, polyproline 2 protein lacking a hydrophobic core`
+                        :h4:`Perplexing cooperative folding and stability of a low-sequence complexity, polyproline 2 protein lacking a hydrophobic core`

-                       The physical basis of proteinfolding stability and cooperativity remains a topic of great interest.
+                        By examining a protein lacking a hydrophobic core, a new study explores the origins of cooperativity and stability in protein folding, including the balance between solvent and polypeptide chain entropies.

                     .. button:: Learn More
                         :class: primary block
-                        :target: {filename}/pages/sosnick.rst
+                        :target: {filename}/sosnick.rst

     .. -------------------------------------------------------------------------